Bicycling

 www.uwpd.wisc.edu

 Wisconsin law requires a white front light and a red rear reflector on bikes to increase nighttime visibility.
-Madison law requires all bicycles used within the city’s boundaries to be registered with the Madison Police Department.
-See the next tab for more details.

 Need to buy bike lights or a helmet?
 UW Transportation Services and University Health Services (UHS) teamed up with some local bicycle shops to offer discounted bike lights and helmets.
 These bike safety coupons can be picked up at a Transportation Services office or downloaded (Bike safety coupon – PDF).